lin/lin.github.io/content/posts/learn.md

 There is no system 1 and system 2, it only means fluent words and inarticulate fresh situations.

 repeat at the high utility features, the more abstract feature, the more exposure it needs, and

+## Tradeoff of Active Recalls and Frequent Exposures